platium111/property-frontend/ERROR.md

 - refactor Customer with `actions` and fix error
 - refactor mother, father name and phone
 - done displaying message | when submission data returned -> setdata as a state, then display message based on that

+24/10/2020

+- fix errors in update non-editable data
+  -> have value in local -> when update that value because of onBlur -> updateMyData -> rerender -> all good on onBlur but need to update calculated data such as tienMat, doThucTe -> need depend on value to updateMyData -> useEffect here

+- add row feature
+  because data is passed through useTable -> get latest from here and add to data